mlvlab/DDMI/README.md

 ```

 ### 3D
 We have used [ShapeNet dataset v1](https://shapenet.org/) and dataloader following [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks#preprocessed-data).
 You may change the location of the dataset by changing `data_dir` of config files in `configs/`.
-Dataset should be structured as below:

 ### NeRF